juancabrito/picoyplaca/README.md

 The program returns whether or not that car can be on the road.

+Note: The rules for time boundaries are not current.
+But can easily be adapted.

 ## To run
 To run the app, just open index.html on a modern browser.